comshc/guide/src/late/euro.md

 - The Avignon Papacy was a period of corruption and scandal, with the papacy being controlled by the French monarchy (kind of).
 - The papacy was also very good at collecting taxes (the IRS???????)
-- Pople Gregory XI moved the papacy back to Rome in 1377, but then he died (the conclusion is obvious: Rome = Death).
+- Pope Gregory XI moved the papacy back to Rome in 1377, but then he died (the conclusion is obvious: Rome = Death).
 - The College of the Cardinals elected their own pope, called Urban.
 - Meanwhile, the French elected their own pope, called Clement.
 - The Great Schism of 1378-1417 followed, with two popes being elected, one in
 - Rome and one in Avignon.
-- The Schism was resolved when the Coucil of Pisa elected a new pope to depose the previous 2 popes, but instead, they just accidentally elected a third pope.
+- The Schism was resolved when the Council of Pisa elected a new pope to depose the previous 2 popes, but instead, they just accidentally elected a third pope.
 - Fortunately, the Council of Constance in 1414 met for 4 years and deposed all